Reimbursement amounts (subsidies)

-Each project may be subsidized to a maximum of 250 hours per semester.
+In general, each project may be subsidized for about 250 hours per semester.

 The following procedures must be followed: